DevOpsCraftsman/CoSMIC/cosmic/README.md

 “The process of removing physical, spatial, or temporal details or attributes in the study of objects or systems to focus attention on details of greater importance.”

 ### Early Mentions
-- 1974: "Programming with Abstract Data Types" by John E. Liskov
+- 1974: "Programming with Abstract Data Types" by Barbara Liskov and Stephen Ziles

 #### [Examples](/cosmic/abstraction/abstraction.md)